SkymouseStudios/skymse-jekyll/_drafts/2018-07-18-a-walk-through-branding-skymouse.md

 ## The Client Experience

 How do you show your clients that you actually care?
-Is it being a smart allec in your web copy?
+Is it being a smart alec in your web copy?
 Maybe it's just getting back to them in a timely manner.

 * Friday updates, just giving people a peek into the production process.
 * 1 hour email response policy (We use this internally)